Kerberos Panzer Cop: Setting

 Kerberos Panzer Cop is set in the 1950s in the Kerberos Sagas alternate timeline, where Nazi Germany won World War II, eventually denazified and restored the Weimar Republic, and occupied Japan (part of the Allies in this timeline) to establish authoritarian rule.
-In the late 1940s and early 1950s, when the German occupation attempts to globalize and urbanize Japan through a government called the "Weimar Establishment" (ワイマール体制, Waimāru Taisei), it sparks massive increases in poverty and class stratification, resulting in the rise of anti-government movements that escalate into terrorism when their protests are countered with repression.
-The Japanese government, unable to effectively handle the increase in terrorism and violence using regular police, but unable and unwilling to deploy the Japan Self-Defense Forces, forms the Metropolitan Security Police Organization (commonly "Metropolitan Police" (MP) or Shutokei (首都警) to counter the terrorists and restore order to Tokyo.
-The Metropolitan Police's main combat force, the paramilitary Special Armed Garrison ("Special Unit" in English), nicknamed "Kerberos", are issued powerful military equipment such as MG 42 machine guns and powered exoskeletons called "Protect Gears", and are permitted to use violent force against their targets.
+In the late 1940s and early 1950s, the German occupation attempts to globalize and urbanize Japan through a government called the "Weimar Establishment" (ワイマール体制, Waimāru Taisei), sparking massive increases in poverty and class stratification and resulting in the rise of anti-government movements that escalate into terrorism when their protests are met with repression.
+The Japanese government, unable to effectively handle rising terrorism and violence using regular police, but unable and unwilling to deploy the Japan Self-Defense Forces, forms the Metropolitan Security Police Organization (commonly "Metropolitan Police" (MP) or Shutokei (首都警) to counter the terrorists and restore order to Tokyo.
+The Metropolitan Police's main combat force, the paramilitary Special Armed Garrison ("Special Unit" in English), nicknamed "Kerberos", are issued powerful military equipment such as MG 42 machine guns and powered exoskeletons called "Protect Gears", and are permitted to use deadly force against their targets.

 The Metropolitan Police and Kerberos succeed in their goals, quelling the spike in terrorism and forcing most of the terrorist groups to merge under a single group called the Sect.
 However, the Metropolitan Police faces friction from the Self-Police ("Local Police", "Metropolitan Police Force", or "NPA" in English)—officially the Tokyo Metropolitan Self-Police Department, whose jurisdiction overlaps with the Metropolitan Police—as well as the JSDF, while Kerberos's division, the Defense Division ("Capital Area Security Police Agency" in English), experiences interservice tensions with the Metropolitan Police's intelligence agency-like espionage unit, the Public Security Division.
 Additionally, into the 1950s, changes in Japanese society over time—improving living standards, the loss of the Sect's public appeal, and Kerberos's increasingly brutal tactics—lead to the necessity of Kerberos being brought into question.